 Supporting interpretation studies

 In addition to supporting interpretation studies within the EU and in candidate countries, the Directorate General for Interpretation also cooperates with non-EU countries.
-Apart from capacity building in the field of interpretation, international programmes foster cooperation and enhance mutual understanding.
+International programmes support capacity building in interpretation and increase cooperation and mutual understanding.

 The EU-China interpreter training programme (EUCITP) was established 30 years ago, offering in-house training in conference interpreting to young Chinese officials.
 The lead ministry and coordinator on the Chinese side is the Ministry of Commerce